Ori-Roza/drf-api-action/README.md

 The drf-api-action Python package is designed to elevate your testing experience for Django Rest Framework (DRF) REST endpoints.
-With the api-action fixture, this package empowers you to effortlessly test your REST endpoints as if they were conventional functions.
+With the action_api fixture, this package empowers you to effortlessly test your REST endpoints as if they were conventional functions.

 Features: